gogogoghost/ZRoot-builder/README.md

 # ZRoot-builder
-Easy to use root on Android.
-For calling system service and more.

-Extension of [ZRoot](https://github.com/gogogoghost/ZRoot) for running custom code(service) on remote root process
+ZRoot-builder is a extension of [ZRoot](https://github.com/gogogoghost/ZRoot) for running custom code(service) on remote root process.

 ## Usage